solargrammars/solargrammars.github.io/_drafts/color-gates.md

 </table>

 Hmm it seems here  Spacy tagged as vers things that are passive voice adjectives.
 Its fine, as descriptions are short, probably
-Spacy didnt have much context to work with when deciding the tag.
+Spacy didn't have much context to work with when deciding the tag.

 `('ADJ', 'NOUN', 'NOUN')`:
 <table class="table_colors">